Irked by enthusiasm around DCC polls in J&K, Pak planned massive attack in Nagrota

 On Friday, Prime Minister Narendra Modi held a meeting with National Security Advisor, Ajit Doval, foreign secretary and top intelligence officials following the killing of four Jaish-e-Mohammad terrorists at Nagrota.

-The terrorists killed in the encounter on Thursday came in a truck in which it was written, 'death keeps no calendar.
+The terrorists killed in the encounter on Thursday came in a truck in which it was written, 'death keeps no calendar.'
 The investigations showed that the truck bore a fake registration number.

 The gun battle started at around 5 am near the toll plaza in the Ban area of Nagrota on the Jammu-Srinagar highway on Thursday.
 Jammu district police chief SSP Shridhar Patil said that around 5 AM some terrorists opened fire at security forces near Ban Toll Plaza in Nagrota area.